Company formation in Poland

 Objectives and subject matter of the activity

-For companies such as spółka z ograniczoną odpowiedzialnością (sp. z o.o.) or spółka akcyjna (S.A.), the articles of association must contain information on the amount of the share capital and how and in what form it was contributed.
-The authorised capital is divided into shares or stocks, and the articles of association must specify their number and nominal value.
+A company, be it spółka z ograniczoną odpowiedzialnością (sp. z o.o.) or spółka akcyjna (S.A.), has to define the Statutes of a firm, specifying the amount of share capital, the method of its contribution, and the form in which such contribution was made.
+Share capital is divided into shares or stocks, and Statute of Incorporation must specify the number and nominal value for these accordingly.

-The articles of association define the company’s governance structure, including the composition and powers of management bodies such as the shareholders’ meeting (or shareholders’ meeting) and the board of directors (or management board).
-It sets out the rules for meetings, decision-making and other procedural matters.
+The statutes set out the framework for corporate governance, including the composition and powers of the management organs such as the shareholders’ meeting or shareholders’ meeting and the board of directors or management board.
+It sets out the formalities applicable to meetings, decision-making, and other procedural matters.

 Rights and obligations of participants

-The articles of association should contain provisions on the rights and obligations of the shareholders or members of the company, including rules for the distribution of profits, how members join and leave the company, and their responsibilities.
+The articles of association include the rights and responsibilities of the shareholders or members in terms of profit distribution and membership entrance and exit.
+It also specifies responsibilities.

-The articles of association set out the terms and procedure for possible reorganisation or liquidation of the company, including the procedure for distribution of assets in the event of liquidation.
+The articles of association also determine the terms and procedure for the possible re-structuration or dissolution of the company, including terms about the procedure regarding distribution of assets in case of dissolution.

-In addition to the above sections, the charter may contain other provisions relating to the specifics of the business, additional obligations and rights of the participants, specifics of profit distribution and so on, depending on the specifics of the business and the requirements of the founders.
+Besides the sections mentioned above, the charter can include other provisions regarding the details of the business, additional obligations and rights of participants, details of profit distribution, and so on, depending on the peculiarities of the business and the needs of the founders.

 How long does it take to set up a company in Poland?

-The process of establishing a company in Poland varies in time depending on a number of factors, including the type of legal form of company chosen, the preparation of the necessary documents, and the efficiency of co-operation with the Polish state authorities.
-In this article, we will look at the steps involved in the company formation process and how long each step may take.
+The time of the registering process depends, among other things, on the selected legal form of a company, preparation of the necessary documents, and efficient cooperation with the Polish state authorities.
+In this article we will look at the different stages of the company incorporation process and how long the entire process may take.

-The first step is to choose a suitable form of legal entity.
-The most common forms of companies in Poland are: sole proprietorship (jednoosobowa działalność gospodarcza), limited liability company (spółka z ograniczoną odpowiedzialnością, sp. z o.o.) and joint stock company (spółka akcyjna, S.A.).
-The choice of form depends on the scale of the business, the number of founders, future plans and other factors.
+This means that the first step is to choose a legal form of business suitable for such activity, chosen among those existing.
+The most common legal company forms in Poland are the following: a sole proprietorship-one-person business-jednoosobowa dzialalność gospodarcza, a limited liability company-spółka z ograniczoną odpowiedzialnością, sp. z o.o., and a joint stock company – spółka akcyjna, S.A.
+That choice depends on the scale of the business, the number of founders, the future plans, etc.

 Preparation and submission of documents

-After choosing the form of a legal entity, it is necessary to prepare an appropriate set of documents.
-For sp. z o.o., for example, the memorandum or articles of association, information on the founders and directors, proof of payment of the authorised capital and other documents will be required.
-The preparation of documents may take from a few days to a few weeks depending on the complexity and requirements.
+After choosing the form of the legal entity, it would be necessary to prepare the appropriate set of documents.
+In the case of sp. z o.o., for example, there will be a requirement to have on hand the memorandum or articles of association, information regarding the founders and directors, proof of payment of the authorized capital, and other documents.
+The preparation of the documents may take from several days up to several weeks, based on the complexity and requirements.

 Obtaining identification numbers

-After registration with the KRS, the company must obtain a taxpayer identification number (NIP) and a statistical number (REGON).
-This process usually takes from a few days to one week.
+Upon registration in the KRS, there is a further need to obtain a tax payer identification number – NIP and a statistical number – REGON.
+This usually takes a few days up to one week.

 Opening a bank account

-Opening a corporate bank account is essential to start the financial activities of a company.
-This process can take from one to several days depending on the bank and the completeness of the documentation prepared.
+The opening of a corporate bank account will enable the company to commence its financial operations.
+This process can take anything from one to several days, depending on the bank and completeness of the documentation prepared.

 Total duration of the process

-Establishing a company in Poland is a process that requires careful preparation of documents and an understanding of local legislation.
-Although the process may seem lengthy, it is an important step on the way to successfully doing business in Poland.
-Proper planning and consultation with legal and accounting professionals can help speed up the process and avoid potential complications.
+Establishing a company in Poland is a process which requires a thorough preparation of documents and acquaintance with local legislation.
+The process may seem to be long, although in fact, it’s an important stage on the way to successful business conduction in Poland.
+Proper planning and consultation with legal and accounting professionals will help to expedite the process and avoid various complications.

 In Poland, companies can engage in a wide range of activities covering almost all aspects of the economy and business.
-Polish law provides equal opportunities for foreign and local investors to engage in a wide range of activities, from manufacturing to high-tech services.
-In this article we will look at the key sectors and activities that companies can engage in in Poland, based on current economic trends and the legal framework.
+Polish law opens equal opportunities for foreign and local investors to operate in a wide range of activities—from manufacturing to high-tech services.
+In this article, one may find information about the key sectors and activities that companies can engage in, considering current economic trends and the legal framework.

-Poland has traditionally been strong in the manufacturing sector, including mechanical engineering, automotive, consumer electronics and electrical engineering, and chemicals.
-Foreign companies can set up manufacturing plants, taking advantage of skilled labour and relatively low production costs compared to other European Union countries.
+Traditionally, Poland was strong in the manufacturing industry: mechanical engineering, automotive, consumer electronics, and electrical engineering, chemicals.
+Foreign investors can establish a manufacturing plant, considering highly qualified labour and relatively lower production costs compared to the rest of the European Union.

 Trade

-Trade is one of the most accessible and widespread activities, including both retail and wholesale trade.
-Many foreign companies operate successfully in the retail sector, opening chains of shops, supermarkets or specialised outlets.
-Wholesale trade also presents significant business opportunities, including export and import operations.
+Trade is among the most accessible and broadest activities, including both retail and wholesale trade.
+Many foreign companies enjoy success in retail by opening chains of shops, supermarkets, or specialized outlets.
+Similarly, wholesale trade offers great business opportunities, such as export and import operations.

 Services

-The service sector in Poland is broad and diverse.
-It includes financial and insurance services, real estate, tourism, education, medical services, IT and telecommunications, as well as professional, scientific and technical services.
-The IT sector is developing particularly fast, where Poland aims to become one of the leading centres for software development and digital technologies in Europe.
+A broad variety of services are available within the Poles’ service sector: from financial and insurance services, real estate, tourism, education, medical services to IT and telecommunications, professional, scientific, and technical services.
+Most specifically, its IT sector develops so fast that Poland is aiming to be one of the leading places in software development and digital technologies in Europe.

 Construction